 The First Aid Stations are usually adjacent to the Baby Stations!

-Disney's Hollywood Studios -- just inside the entrance near guest services on the left as you enter.
+Disney's Hollywood Studios -- just inside the entrance near guest relations on the left as you enter.

 Animal Kingdom -- near the Creature Comforts gift shop on the left side of The Tree of Life.

 A mid-afternoon nap is a very good idea for all involved in the trip, not just your infant or toddler.
 A Disney trip is very tiring with all of the walking that is done.
 In addition, the parks are very stimulating, which causes additional fatigue for everyone.
 Arriving when the parks open, enjoying the attractions with the smaller crowds and then leaving in the mid-afternoon to go back to the hotel is one of the better ways to feel refreshed throughout your stay.
 After a short rest for recharging, you and your whole family will feel much better for the evening activities.
 Return to the parks and you will notice quite a difference between how you feel and the guests who did not rest during the day.
 Many will not be enjoying their evenings.